Skip to content

 • There is information like the name of the variable (a), its value, the size, number of bytes, and class

-To modify what is shown in the workspace, you can add or remove columns in the table by clicking on the upside triangle in the Workspace header to bring up the contextual menu.
+To modify what is shown in the workspace, you can add or remove columns in the table by clicking on the inverted triangle in the Workspace header to bring up the contextual menu.
 Under the "Choose Columns" submenu, select the following:

 image_1.png